psimoesSsimoes/seomis.github.io/_posts/2020-12-12-my-advent-of-rust-day-4.markdown

 tags: [Rust,AdventOfCode] # add tag
 ---

-**I've always considered programming challenges a fun way of experimenting new languages**
+#I've always considered programming challenges a fun way of experimenting new languages.

 For this edition of advent of code (2020), i decided i would give **Rust** a try.